Deadly Greek train crash prompts strike; relatives give DNA

 “CENTIMETER BY CENTIMETER”

-Fire Service spokesman Yiannis Artopios said the grim recovery effort was proceeding “centimeter by centimeter.”
+Amid the growing criticism, emergency workers continued their grim recovery effort, proceeding “centimeter by centimeter” through mounds of twisted steel, shattered glass and scattered luggage, said Fire Service spokesman Yiannis Artopios.

 “We can see that there are more (bodies) of people there.
-Unfortunately they are in a very bad condition because of the collision,” Artopios told state television.
+Unfortunately they are in a very bad condition,” he told state television.

 Rescuers were focusing on the restaurant car, which was crushed under the first carriage from the force of the collision, said fire official Vassilios Vathrakogiannis.